 For Healthcare Professionals

-Terpinen-4-ol, a major constituent of tea tree oil, was shown to have antimicrobial activity against Candida albicans, Escherichia coli, Staphylococcus aureus and Pseudomonas aeruginosa.
-In addition, terpin-4-ol, alpha-terpineol, and alpha-pinene were found to possess antimicrobial effects against Staphylococcus epidermidis and Propionibacterium acnes (2).
-Terpinen-4-ol has also been shown to suppress inflammatory mediator production by activated human monocytes (8).
+Terpinen-4-ol, a major constituent of tea tree oil, exhibited antimicrobial activity against Candida albicans, Escherichia coli, Staphylococcus aureus, and Pseudomonas aeruginosa.
+Terpin-4-ol, alpha-terpineol, and alpha-pinene also had antimicrobial effects against Staphylococcus epidermidis and Propionibacterium acnes (2).
+Terpinen-4-ol suppressed inflammatory mediator production by activating human monocytes (8).